On the Essential Spectrum of Phase-Space Anisotropic Pseudodifferential Operators: Introduction and main results

 We are going to study self-adjoint operators acting in the complex Hilbert space $\H:=L^2(\X)$, where $\X$ is an $n$-dimensional real vector space.
 Let us also set $\Xi:=\X\times\X^*$, where $\X^*$ denotes the dual of $\X$.
 For reasons coming from physics, we are going to call the spaces $\X$,$\,\X^*$ and $\Xi$ {\it the configuration}, {\it the momentum} and {\it the phase space}, respectively.
 On $\Xi$ there is a canonical symplectic form given by $[\![X,Y]\!]=[\![(x,\xi),(y,\eta)]\!]:=y\cdot\xi-x\cdot\eta$, in terms of the duality $\X\times\X^*\ni(z,\zeta)\mapsto z\cdot\zeta:=\zeta(z)\in\mathbb R$.

-Our main result will be a formula giving the essential spectrum $\spe(H)$ of operators $H$ affiliated to a remarkable $C^*$-algebra $\mathbf B^0(\H)$ of bounded linear operators in $\H$ (this means that the resolvent family of $H$ belongs to $\mathbf B^0(\H)$).
-This formula will involve a certain type of limits of the operator $H$ along suitable filters of the phase space $\Xi$.
+Our main result will be a formula giving the essential spectrum $\spe(H)$ of operators $H$ affiliated to a remarkable $C^*$-algebra $\mathbf B^0(\H)$ of bounded linear operators in $\H$.
+Affiliation means that the resolvent family $\{(H-z)^{-1}\mid z\in\mathbb C\setminus\mathbb R\}$ of $H$ belongs to $\mathbf B^0(\H)$.
+By a straightforward application of the Stone-Weierstrass Theorem this implies actually that $\varphi(H)$ (constructed by the usual functional calculus) belongs to $\mathbf B^0(\H)$ for each continuous function $\varphi:\mathbb R\rightarrow\mathbb C$ which vanishes at infinity.
+We send to \cite{ABG} or to \cite[Sect.2.1]{GI1} for more on this concept, which is different from the one introduced by Woronowicz \cite{Wo}.

+The above mentioned formula will involve a certain type of limits of the operator $H$ along suitable filters of the phase space $\Xi$.

 To define $\mathbf B^0(\H)$, we introduce first some notations.
 We set $\mathbf B(\H)$ for the $C^*$-algebra of linear bounded operators in $\H$ and $\mathbf C_0(\H)$ for its ideal of compact operators.
 There is a unitary projective representation $W:\Xi\rightarrow \mathbf B(\H)$, given by